jblack-vail/freeclimb-cli-cd-test/TestDeployInstructions.md

 create github personal access token from settings>developer>personal access token.
-It just needs public_repo access create npm personal access token from profile icon>access tokens
+It just needs public_repo access create npm personal access token from profile icon>access tokens Make sure to verify email address in npm otherwise there will be an error 403 on publish

 brew install travis
 travis login --pro